uml-ubicomp-2016-spring/ubicomp16-leapst/README.md

+#Project name: LeapStreet

+#Members:
+Michael Forsyth, Nicholas Forsyth, David Rocca, YuetLong Leung

+#By 3/28/16:
+   *Get one gesture linked to map motion.
+   *Make sure that there is one function for the map movement.
+   *Phone Video demo and list of features accomplished

+#Done: 3/26/16
+   *Integrated communication from the leap motion to Google Streetwise *Registered the swipe up motion to moving the streetview panorama to the first link *Added a delay between gestures to allow a better response time *Video of current progress recorded by Mike

+#By 4/4/2016
+   *Created additional gestures for mapping to panorama links *Gestures: Swipe up-down, counter-clock and clock wise *Added a heading match feature which changes perspective to match motion down a streetview link *To do:correlate swipes to links in relative position, (left swipe goes left)

 # What's done

+Progress:

 1. LeapMotion can talk to StreetView
    * Map swipe up to access first link on StreetView and move down.
        * Add a delay in between gestures to allow better response time
+   * Turns 45 degrees using counter-clockwise and clockwise gestures.
+   * Maintains heading when it moves down a link.

 # Ideas